PARKLAND ANNOUNCES PRICING OF SENIOR UNSECURED NOTES OFFERING

 (MENAFN- PR Newswire)

 CALGARY, AB, Aug.
-12, 2024 /PRNewswire/ - Parkland Corporation ("Parkland", "we", the "Company", or "our") (TSX: PKI) announced today that it has priced its previously announced private offering of US$500 million of senior unsecured notes due 2032 at an issue price of par.
+12, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Parkland Corporation ("Parkland", "we", the "Company", or "our") (TSX: PKI) announced today that it has priced its previously announced private offering of US$500 million of senior unsecured notes due 2032 at an issue price of par.
 The notes will pay a fixed rate of interest of 6.625% per annum.

 Parkland intends to use the net proceeds of the offering for the repayment of a portion of the outstanding drawings under its credit facilities.